About the Certified Nurse Assistant Registry

 This registry contains information on whether an individual has a current CNA certificate.
 Employers are required to verify currency of a CNA's certificate at the time of employment and upon renewal.

 The CNA forms found on this page require Adobe Acrobat Reader© version 5.0, or newer, to open.
 Adobe Reader© is available as a free download.
-These forms may be completed online once downloaded but must then be printed and mailed or faxed to the Idaho CNA Registry section.
+These forms may be completed online once downloaded but must then be printed and mailed, made into a PDF and emailed, or faxed to the Idaho CNA Registry section.
 The forms may also be printed and completed manually, but they must still be returned either by e-mail, mail or fax to the Idaho CNA Registry.

 Changes to use of CNA verification activities: